marsfan/Farming-Simulator-Mod-Doc/.github/pull_request_template.md

 ---
-name: Documentation Contribution
-about: Additions or edits to the actual documentation
+name: New Pull Request
+about: Template for all pull requests
 title: ''
-labels: documentation, needs-triage
+labels: needs-triage
 assignees: ''

 ---

+**IMPORTANT**
+Make sure there is not already a pull request, or an issue with someone assigned to it that would cover your pull request.

 **Summary**
 A clear and concise summary of what the change is.

-**To Reproduce**
+**Details**
 A more detailed description of what the change is.

 **Proof**
 A reference to where an example of the proposed change is used in either the base game, or in a mod.
 Do not directly attach any code that you do not have the rights to attach.
+If fixing a mistake in the backend framework for the documentation, this section is not needed.

 **Screenshots**
 If applicable, add screenshots.